-- Sections 69904, 70141, 70141.9, 70142.11, 72607, 73794, - 74841.5, and 74908; and includes any staff who provide direct 5 - support to commissioners; but does not include commissioners or 6 staff who provide direct support to the commissioners whose - positions were created after July 1, 1997, unless approved by the Judicial Council, subject to availability of funding. - (2) The salary, benefits, and public agency retirement 10 contributions for other court staff including all municipal court staff positions specifically prescribed by statute. - (3) Those marshals and sheriffs as the court deems necessary for court operations. - (4) Court-appointed counsel in juvenile court dependency proceedings and counsel appointed by the court to represent a minor pursuant to Chapter 10 (commencing with Section 3150) of Part 2 of Division 8 of the Family Code. - (5) Services and supplies relating to court operations. - (6) Collective bargaining under Sections 71630 and 71639.3 with respect to court employees. - (7) Subject to paragraph (1) of subdivision (d) of Section 77212, actual indirect costs for county and city and county general services attributable to court operations, but specifically excluding, but not limited to, law library operations conducted by a trust pursuant to statute; courthouse construction; district attorney services; probation services; indigent criminal defense; grand jury expenses and operations; and pretrial release services. - (b) However, "court operations" does not include collection enhancements as defined in Rule 810 of the California Rules of Court as it read on July 1, 1996.
+- (2) The salary, benefits, and public agency retirement contributions for other court staff including all municipal court staff positions specifically prescribed by statute. - (3) Those marshals and sheriffs as the court deems necessary for court operations. - (4) Court-appointed counsel in juvenile court dependency proceedings and counsel appointed by the court to represent a minor pursuant to Chapter 10 (commencing with Section 3150) of Part 2 of Division 8 of the Family Code. - (5) Services and supplies relating to court operations. - (6) Collective bargaining under Sections 71630 and 71639.3 with respect to court employees . - (7) Subject to paragraph (1) of subdivision (d) of Section 77212, actual indirect costs for county and city and county general services attributable to court operations, but specifically excluding, but not limited to, law library operations conducted by a trust pursuant to statute; courthouse construction; district attorney services; probation services; indigent criminal defense; grand jury expenses and operations; and pretrial release services. - (8) Except as provided in subdivision (b), other matters listed as court operations in Rule 810 of the California Rules of Court as it read on July 1, 1996. - (b) However, "court operations" does not include collection enhancements as defined in Rule 810 of the California Rules of Court as it read on July 1, 1996. - SEC.
+21. Section 77009 of the Government Code is amended to read: - 77009. (a) For the purposes of funding trial court operations, each board of supervisors shall establish in the county treasury a Trial Court Operations Fund, which will operate as an agency fund.
+All funds appropriated in the Budget Act and allocated and reallocated to each court in the county by the Judicial Council shall be deposited into the fund.
+Accounts shall be established in the

-- SEC.
-21. Section 77009 of the Government Code is amended to read: - 34 77009. (a) For the purposes of funding trial court operations, 35 each board of supervisors shall establish in the county treasury a - Trial Court Operations Fund, which will operate as an agency - fund.
-All funds appropriated in the Budget Act and allocated and 37 - 38 reallocated to each court in the county by the Judicial Council shall - be deposited into the fund.
-Accounts shall be established in the - Trial Court Operations Fund for each trial court in the county, except that one account may be established for courts which have a unified budget.
+Trial Court Operations Fund for each trial court in the county, except that one account may be established for courts which have a unified budget.
 In a county where court budgets include appropriations for expenditures administered on a countywide basis, including, but not limited to, court security, centralized data-processing and planning and research services, an account for each centralized service shall be established and funded from those appropriations.